top of page

 • For safety and order, please drop off and pick up your group at the bus stop near the flag pole to reduce pedestrian crossing traffic in the parking lot.
 Pull through RV/Bus parking is available.
 Buses are to park after unloading and pull back around to the loading zone 10 minutes before departure.
 Bus drivers must remain onsite and accessible in the event of an emergency or need to relocate buses.

-• Groups are required to check in at the information desk located just past the lobby upon arrival if staff are not immediately visible in the entry plaza.
+Groups are required to check in at the information desk located just past the lobby upon arrival if staff are not immediately visible in the entry plaza.
 Staff will meet your group and provide orientation to prepare everyone for a day of forest fun!
+Upon arrival, please be prepared to meet staff with a headcount of both students and adults and plans regarding the gift shop.
+Groups will unload the buses, quickly use the restrooms and return to the flagpole to await staff orientation.

-• Due to the remote location, we ask all groups practice Leave No Trace ethics and take all lunch waste back to school.
+• Formally guided programs will have a designated area reserved for lunch.
+Please have adult chaperones transport lunches on provided carts.
+Due to the remote location, we ask all groups practice Leave No Trace ethics and take all lunch waste back to school.
 Please come prepared with large garbage bags to haul garbage.

-• Please remember that food and drinks are not allowed in the exhibit hall, theater or lookout tower.
+Please remember that food and drinks are not allowed in the exhibit hall, theater, or lookout tower.

 bottom of page